utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 You can manage external users who have permission to view specific collections.
 External users who have permission to view a specific collection are assigned the Guest role.
 A Team Admin can change an external user's role to the Developer role by selecting **Convert**.
 When you change an external user's role from the Guest role to the Developer role, they are added to the team and get access to all team resources and workspaces.

+> Your team must have [available seats](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#using-auto-flex) to change an external user's role from the Guest role to the Developer role.

 To learn more about sharing collections with external users, see [Allowing external users to view collections](/docs/collaborating-in-postman/sharing/#allowing-external-users-to-view-collections).

 ## Managing your team’s Postman plan